wangleiphy/ml4p/projects/README.md

 [Here](https://github.com/zaman13/Three-Body-Problem-Gravitational-System/blob/master/Python%20notebook%20files/Earth_Jupiter_Sun_system.ipynb) is a solver of the gravitational three-body system.
 Due to the system’s chaotic nature, this kind of iterative calculation always has unpredictable and potentially infinite computational costs.

 Try to design a neural network trained by the data generated from this traditional solver, and see if you can accelerate the calculation.

+## 8. Superconductor discovery

+[This paper](https://arxiv.org/abs/2104.11150) contains some ideas of discoverying new superconducting coumpounds with higher Tc.
+Try to setup such a system and make your own prediction!

+## 9. Symbolic regression

+[Symbolic Regression](https://github.com/MilesCranmer/PySR) is a method to let you fit data with mathmatical expressions.
+Play with this package and use it for a cool application.